8483/notes/topics/electronics.md

 #### Serial

-data sent over time, most often one single bit after another.
+Data sent over time, most often one single bit after another.
 All the protocols are serial protocols.

 #### Bus